Chart Color Schemes

 The level of residential development activity in Cooma is very low in comparison to the average area assessed nationally by AreaSearch

 Cooma has seen approximately 14 new homes approved annually over the past five financial years, totalling 71 homes.
-In FY26 so far, three approvals have been recorded.
+In the current financial year FY-26, three approvals have been recorded to date.
 Despite population decline in the area, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
-Developers focus on the premium market, with new dwellings averaging an expected construction cost of $859,000.
+The average expected construction cost of new dwellings is $196,000, which is below regional levels, indicating more affordable housing options for buyers.

-This financial year, $105.2 million in commercial development approvals have been recorded, indicating robust local business investment.
-Compared to the Rest of NSW, Cooma has markedly lower building activity, at 59.0% below the regional average per person.
+This financial year has seen $105.2 million in commercial development approvals, suggesting robust local business investment.
+However, Cooma records significantly lower building activity compared to the rest of NSW, with 59.0% fewer approvals per person than the regional average.
 This constrained new construction typically reinforces demand and pricing for existing dwellings.
-The area's activity is also under the national average, suggesting its established nature and potential planning limitations.
-All new construction in the area consists of standalone homes, maintaining Cooma's traditional low density character with a focus on family homes appealing to those seeking space.
+The area's new construction activity is also below the national average, suggesting its established nature and potential planning limitations.
+All new construction in Cooma has been comprised of standalone homes, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.

-With an estimated 1604 people per dwelling approval, it reflects a quiet, low activity development environment.
-Given expected population stability or decline, Cooma should see reduced pressure on housing, potentially creating opportunities for buyers.
+With an estimated 1604 people per dwelling approval, the development environment is quiet and low activity.
+Given the expected stable or declining population, Cooma should see reduced pressure on housing, potentially creating opportunities for buyers in the future.

 Frequently Asked Questions - Development